You can find Per on LinkedIn or Twitter. This is our recent interview with him, as part of our Kinsta Kingpin series.

 One day Tomaz, got this crazy idea that we should build our own outsourcing service that focuses on expertise and above-par customer support.
 He could provide technical skills (he’s a developer, after all) and I would be responsible for sales, accounting, and legalities.
 Little did we know that this idea would change our lives in more ways than we could imagine.
 We were both so consumed by it, we almost completely stopped talking about anything else; only brainstorming how on earth to make it happen.
 Soon after, we quit our jobs and embarked on a journey that’s still full of surprises, excitement and sometimes a few frustrations.

-As any responsible business owner, we also knew we needed to do our homework and create a proper business plan.
+Like any responsible business owner, we also knew we needed to do our homework and create a proper business plan.
 We realized we will not be successful without external funding and in order to raise funds, we needed to present a great case to the investors.
 And this is how we stumbled upon WordPress.
 Competing against giants like Elance was an impossible mission, which is why we needed to carefully choose a niche and focus on it.
 And that niche was WordPress.
 The rest, as they say, is history.

 Q2: What should readers know about all the stuff you’re doing in WordPress these days?